 Send in the Clowns and the Crazies

-Should you accept that life has no overtime, even begrudgingly or in part, then who really are the crazy among us?
+Should you accept that life has no overtime, even begrudgingly or in part, then who really is the crazy among us?
 The freaks and oddballs, who seek alternatives in their own ways, perhaps the only way they know, sometimes venturing into uncharted territory?
 Are they really so crazy?
 For not going along and following the same rules of the game as everyone else?

 Or instead, might “crazy” apply to us — the so-called “normal” people?
-Might insanity apply to those who walk in lock-step unison through their entire lives, never taking risks nor seeking alternatives.
+Might insanity apply to those who walk in lock-step unison through their entire lives, never taking risks nor seeking alternatives?
 How sad.
 How utterly pointless.

-Okay, if this is what you want — should you have no curiosity about the world nor desire to understand your place in it, then by all means do your own thing, even that choice makes you little more than an amoeba.
+Okay, if this is what you want — should you have no curiosity about the world nor desire to understand your place in it, then, by all means, do your own thing, even that choice makes you little more than an amoeba.
 If that’s your choice, fine.
 But don’t kill the agents of life trying to break from the cell and see what else might be out there.

 Indeed, the defining characteristic that separates humankind from plants and animals is the capacity for thought.
 Make that original thought.